Abuse and Neglect Definitions

-The principal governing legislation for CPS investigations is Chapter 261 of the Texas Family Code (TFC).
-The TFC definitions of abuse or neglect investigated by CPS are:
+The principal governing legislation for Child Protective Investigations (CPI) is Chapter 261 of the Texas Family Code (TFC).
+The TFC definitions of abuse or neglect investigated by CPI are:

 Mental or emotional injury to a child that results in an observable and material impairment in the child’s growth, development, or psychological functioning; causing or permitting the child to be in a situation in which the child sustains a mental or emotional injury that results in an observable and material impairment in the child’s growth, development, or psychological functioning; or the current use by a person of a controlled substance as defined by Chapter 481, Health and Safety Code, in a manner or to the extent that the use results in mental, or emotional injury to a child.

 If a person responsible for a child’s care, custody, or welfare refuses to permit the child to remain in or return to the child’s home, it is not neglect if the:

 - Person’s refusal is based solely on the person’s inability to obtain mental health services necessary to protect the safety and well-being of the child.

 - Person has exhausted all reasonable means available to the person to obtain the mental health services necessary to protect the safety and well-being of the child.

 Knowingly causing, permitting, encouraging, engaging in, or allowing a child to be trafficked in a manner punishable as an offense under §20A.02(a)(5) or (6)External Link Penal Code, or the failure to make a reasonable effort to prevent a child from being trafficked in a manner punishable as an offense under any of these sections.

 Failing to seek, obtain, or follow through with medical care for a child, with the failure resulting in or presenting a substantial risk of death, disfigurement, or bodily injury or with the failure resulting in an observable and material impairment to the growth, development, or functioning of the child.